2022 iSpoof fraud investigation: Ukraine

 The Department of Cyber Police of the National Police of Ukraine were involved in the seizure of the website and server.

 United Kingdom

 The investigation was led by London's Metropolitan Police, and assisted by multiple other agencies, including the City of London Police and the National Fraud Intelligence Bureau (known publicly as 'Action Fraud').
 In the UK, as of 25 November 2022, 120 arrests had been made; with 103 in London and 17 outside London.
-The alleged site administrator, a 34 year old man, was arrested in East London on 6 November and is due to appear at Southwark Crown Court after the Crown Prosecution Service authorised charges against him.
+The site administrator, 34-year-old Tejay Fletcher, was arrested in East London on 6 November 2022; on 20 April 2023 he pleaded guilty to multiple charges.
+He was sentenced to 13 years and four months in prison at Southwark Crown Court on 19 May 2023.

 United States

 Authorities from Ukraine and the USA seized the website and server, taking it offline on 8 November.
 The Federal Bureau of Investigation (Pittsburgh), United States Secret Service (Pittsburgh), and United States Attorney (Western Pennsylvania) were involved.